orpheus-db/implementation/README.md

 -->

 ### Configuration
-OrpheusDB needs to know where the underlying relational database storage is located before execution.
+OrpheusDB needs to know where the underlying relational database-based storage engine is located before execution.
 To specify the associated parameters, change the corresponding fields in `config.yaml`.

 ### Dataset Version Control in OrpheusDB
 The fundamental unit of storage within OrpheusDB is a collaborative versioned dataset (CVD) to which one or more users can contribute.
 Each CVD corresponds to a relation with a fixed schema, and implicitly contains many versions of that relation.
 There is a many-to-many relationship between records in the relation and versions that is captured within the CVD: each record can belong to many versions, and each version can contain many records.
 Each version has a unique version id integer, namely vid.